khanasunil5/active-directory-home-lab/documentation/troubleshooting.md

 A mapped network drive (H:) failed to appear for an HR user.

 ### Why This Scenario Matters
-Demonstrates understanding of:
-- User vs Computer GPO scope
-- Group Policy Preferences
-- Network share permissions
-- Real-world GPO troubleshooting
+This scenario demonstrates an understanding of user and computer Group Policy scope, Group Policy Preferences, network share permissions, and real-world GPO troubleshooting.
 ---

 ### Part A: Shared Folder Setup